stratosphereips/StratosphereLinuxIPS/README.md

 i. bare metal installation on Linux

-ii. using Docker which is our preferred option.
+ii. using Docker, which is our preferred option.

 In this section we guide you through how to get started with Slips.